 So why is it again that I'm dieting?

 Friday, May 12, 2006

-He heads for cover when lightening brightens the sky, for fear of his pacemaker bringing him to the ground; cigarette still dangling from his lips.
-When teaching me how to back the truck into a dock, he's uttered the words "Put that motherfucker in that hole.
+He heads for cover when lightening brightens the sky for fear of his pacemaker bringing him to the ground, cigarette still dangling from his lips.
+When teaching me how to back the truck into a dock, he uttered the words, "Put that motherfucker in that hole.
 Steer left.
 Left!
 More left!!
 That's it.
 Straighten that bitch!
 Make it straight.
 There you go!
-Now that's the only straight there is." and in the next breath, "C'mere baby.
-You did just great" as he throws his arm around my shoulder.
+Now that's the only straight there is."
+And in the next breath, "C'mere baby.
+You did just great." as he threw his arm around my shoulder.

-He gave silent approval to my "runnin' off that other woman" as most of the guys in the class put it, since because of me, the annoying woman in our class decided to quit this week and complete her training at another time.
-I guess my telling her that she hasn't shut up for the past four days drove her to have a crying fit and leave the training class; to which he indicated, if you can't handle someone telling you to keep your mouth shut, then maybe trucking isn't for you.
+He gave silent approval to my "runnin' off that other woman" as most of the guys in the class put it, since because of me the annoying woman in our class decided to quit this week and complete her training at another time.
+I guess my telling her that she hasn't shut up for the past four days drove her to have a crying fit and leave the training class.
+To which he responded, "If you can't handle someone telling you to keep your mouth shut, then maybe trucking isn't for you."

 He has a teaching style that just draws you into learning.
-He tailors his analogies to each person, so they fully understand what he's talking about; likening slack adjusters to bra straps for a woman and telling a guy to check over his truck in a pre-trip inspection the same way he'd eye a woman...up and down, resting your eyes on every part of her body until you're satisfied that you haven't missed a thing.
+He tailors his analogies to each person, so they fully understand what he's talking about.
+Likening slack adjusters to bra straps for a woman, and telling a guy to check over his truck in a pre-trip inspection the same way he'd eye a woman -- up and down, resting your eyes on every part of her body until you're satisfied you haven't missed a thing.

-Even after only a week, I am certain that I will never forget him; forever hearing his voice echo inside my head with things like, "left to lose it and right to find it" when trying to remember which way to turn my steering wheel as I back up my trailer.
+Even after only a week, I am certain I will never forget him.
+I will forever hear his voice echo inside my head with things like, "left to lose it, right to find it" when trying to remember which way to turn my steering wheel as I back up my trailer.
 I'm sure I'll even be checking the mirrors, gauges and air pressure in my car tires since I'll have new habits that will be hard to break.